hashicorp/consul/website/source/docs/internals/acl.html.markdown

   <tr>
     <td>Manage static query with a `Name`</td>
     <td>The ACL token used to create the query, or a management token must be supplied in order to perform these operations.</td>
-    <td>Similar to create, the client token's `prepared_query` ACL policy is used to determine if these operations are allowed.</td>
+    <td>Similar to create, the client token's `query` ACL policy is used to determine if these operations are allowed.</td>
   </tr>
   <tr>
     <td>List queries</td>
     <td>A management token is required to list any queries.</td>
-    <td>The client token's `prepared_query` ACL policy is used to determine which queries they can see.
+    <td>The client token's `query` ACL policy is used to determine which queries they can see.
 Only management tokens can see prepared queries without `Name`.</td>
   </tr>
   <tr>
     <td>Execute query</td>